DomoApps/Test-AI-Review/docs/Domo-App-APIs/AppDB-API.md

 Any MongoDB query that can be used in a Mongo `find()` function can be used to query for documents in an AppDB Datastore.
 Official MongoDB query documentation is below: https://docs.mongodb.com/manual/reference/operator/query/

 Example of querying for a document that includes a comment that has the word 'happy' (via a regex operator) or does not include the username 'Eeyore' (via the not equals operator) can be found below.
-The return value of this call will be an array of documents that match the query.
+The return value of this call will be an array of documents that matches the query.

 #### HTTP Request